pau1a/Arklowdun/docs/baseline-schema.md

   `household:changed` event.
 - The default household remains undeletable and attempts are mapped to the stable error code `DEFAULT_UNDELETABLE`.
+- A soft-deleted household cannot be made active until restored and the IPC surface responds with `HOUSEHOLD_DELETED`.
+Requests to activate the current household return `HOUSEHOLD_ALREADY_ACTIVE` so the UI can short-circuit without reloading state.
+- `deleted_at` is `NULL` for active rows; restores clear the timestamp and update `updated_at`.

 ## Schema fingerprint